-For districts with qualified or negative interim certification reports, the county superintendent of schools must approve the issuance of any non-voter-approved debt instruments (e.g., certificates of participation (COPs), lease purchases secured by real property, revenue bonds, qualified zone academy bonds (QZABs) or other similar funding mechanisms such as qualified school construction bonds (QSCBs), any other debt instrument secured by real property and not subject to voter approval, or tax and revenue anticipation notes) and determine that the repayment is probable [E.C.
+For districts with qualified or negative interim certification reports, the county superintendent of schools must approve the issuance of any non-voter-approved debt instruments (e.g., COPs, BANS, TRANs, lease purchases secured by real property, revenue bonds, or any debt instrument secured by real property and not subject to voter approval) and determine that the repayment is probable [E.C.
 42133(a)].

-A county office of education that has a qualified or negative certification may not issue, in that fiscal year or in the next succeeding fiscal year, any non-voter-approved debt instruments, nor may the county office of education cause an information report regarding the debt instrument to be submitted, unless the SPI determines that the repayment of that indebtedness by the county office of education is probable [E.C.
+A county office of education that has a qualified or negative certification may not issue, in that fiscal year or in the next fiscal year, any non-voter-approved debt instruments, nor may the county office of education cause an information report regarding the debt instrument to be submitted, unless the SPI determines that the repayment of that indebtedness by the county office of education is probable [E.C.
 42133].